 No, don’t ask me why… some, such as Silkies for example, are known to hunker down for the night in the coop, off the roost.

-Chickens are so docile at night you can usually sneak a new bird in the coop after dark, it will most likely go unnoticed until morning.
+Chickens are so docile at night that you can usually sneak a new bird in the coop after dark, it will most likely go unnoticed until morning.
 Some chicken keepers choose to introduce birds this way.
 But I must warn you, a chicken’s night stupor disappears the moment they march out of the coop at the crack of dawn.
-Be prepared to witness a whole new ball game of unkind introductions to say the least!
+Be prepared to witness a whole new ball game of unkind introductions, to say the least!
 Learn more about Introducing Chickens to an Existing Flock.